pmkrishna09/GitHub-pmkrishna09/README.md

 Embedded Syetem Engineer and Software Developer
 -----------------------------------------------

 I am an enthusiastic learner passionate about exploring new technologies and expanding my skill set beyond conventional boundaries.
 With a background in Electronics and Communication Engineering, I have worked on multiple projects that blend theoretical knowledge with hands-on experience.
-My curiosity drives me to delve into emerging fields like Artificial Intelligence and software development, constantly enhancing my expertise through self-driven projects and courses.
+My curiosity drives me to delve into emerging fields like Artificial Intelligence, Renewable Energy & Embedded Systems, Communication Systems, VLSI, software development, constantly enhancing my expertise through self-driven projects and courses.
 I thrive on innovation and enjoy tackling real-world challenges through technology.

 * 🌍  I'm based in Hyderabad,Telangana
 * 🖥️  See my portfolio at [My Portfolio](http://github.com/pmkrishna09/murali-krishna-p.github.io)